Iron Confederacy: Decline

 From around 1850, the decline of the bison herds began to weaken the Iron Confederacy.
 The bison migrated seasonally, creating the potential for conflict over the right to harvest them.

 This meant that many Plains peoples would often rely on the same herd; overhunting by one party (or European settlers) affected them all in a tragedy of the commons.
 The bison would frequently move across tribal boundaries, and desperate hunters would be tempted to follow, leading to frequent disputes.
 The bison declined sooner in the parkland belt where the Cree lived then on the shortgrass prairies to the south.
 The Cree blamed the HBC and Métis for this, but still needed them for trade.
 Bison could still be found on Blackfoot territories, forcing Cree hunting bands to stray into Blackfoot territory, leading to conflict.
 During these buffalo wars, alliances shifted once again, however the Iron Confederacy was never able to regain (permanent) access to the bison herds.

 A legendary (perhaps fictional) story tells of a peace between the Cree and the Blackfoot made at the future site of Wetaskiwin, Alberta, in 1867; even if true, this peace did not hold.
 Around 1870 the Gros Ventre, formerly part of the Blackfoot Confederacy for some 90 years, defected and became allies of the Assiniboine.
 The Plains Cree engaged in one last battle against the Blackfoot, the Battle of the Belly River on October 25, 1870, near present-day Lethbridge, Alberta, but lost at least 200 warriors.
-Following this, in 1873, Blackfoot leader Crowfoot ceremonially adopted Pitikwahanapiwiyin ("Poundmaker") of mixed Cree and Assiniboine parentage, creating a final peace between the Cree and Blackfoot.
+Following this, in 1873, Blackfoot leader Crowfoot ceremonially adopted Poundmaker of mixed Cree and Assiniboine parentage, creating a final peace between the Cree and Blackfoot.

 In 1869 the Canadian government bought the HBC's claim to what is now western Canada.
 The Métis objected to not having been consulted and negotiated the Manitoba Act.
 The Métis were not able to rally the Cree or Assiniboine to their cause, and the Wolseley expedition instead put down the Red River Resistance with military force during the annual buffalo hunt rather than overseeing the implementation of the Manitoba Act as had been negotiated.